replicate/cog/README.md

 Hit us up if you're interested in using it or want to collaborate with us.
 [We're on Discord](https://discord.gg/QmzJApGjyE) or email us at [team@replicate.com](mailto:team@replicate.com).

+## Prerequisites

+- **macOS or Linux**.
+Cog works on macOS and Linux, but does not currently support Windows.
+- **Docker**.
+Cog uses Docker to create a container for your model.
+You'll need to [install Docker](https://docs.docker.com/get-docker/) before you can run Cog.
+- **Python 3.7 or greater**.
+Cog currently supports all active branches of Python: 3.7, 3.8, 3.9, 3.10.

 ## Install

 First, [install Docker if you haven't already](https://docs.docker.com/get-docker/).
 Then, run this in a terminal: